 Partner Steven Schossberger conducted a six day jury trial involving eight lay witnesses and three expert business valuation experts.
 At the conclusion, the jury returned a verdict in favor of Advantage on all claims asserted by the plaintiff for approximately $1.2 million, and the Court will order Advantage’s request for specific performance against the plaintiff.

 Advantage’s CEO, Sonny King, said, “Mr. Schossberger did a superb job on this case, and compliments go out to the Hawley Troxell team on its excellent legal representation of Advantage.”

 Hawley Troxell Assists TriGeo with Successful Liquidity Event

 Members of Hawley Troxell’s corporate finance group represented TriGeo Network Security, Inc., based in Post Falls, Idaho, in a cash merger with Solar Winds, Inc. (NYSE: SWI) in a transaction valued at approximately $40 million.
 The transaction was announced by Solar Winds on June 23, 2011, and closed on July 1, 2011.
-Led by business department Chair Nick Miller, the Hawley Troxell team included corporate attorneys Brian Larsen and Nick Taylor, IP attorney Brad Frazer, and benefits attorney Bret Busacker.
+Led by business department Chair Nick Miller, the Hawley Troxell team included corporate attorneys Brian Larsen and Nick Taylor, and IP attorney Brad Frazer.
 Hawley Troxell congratulates TriGeo on its well-deserved success.